Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 Personally, I think building up more talent over prioritizing immediate performance is the right choice for long-term sustainability of the JIT.

+*_optimizer_ = JIT optimizer, separate from the code generator.
+The code generator for x64 and AArch64 has seen improvements.

-## Bad: Inaccurate coverage
+## Could be improved: Inaccurate coverage

-The initial media coverage of the JIT got the numbers wrong by misinterpreting our results.
+The initial media coverage of the 3.13 JIT got the numbers wrong by misinterpreting our results.
 There was this number of "2-9%" faster being spread around.
 I think the first major blog post that covered this was